DBMS Tutorial

 3. Document-oriented databases: These databases store data as documents and are often used for applications that require storing unstructured data, such as social media platforms and content management systems.

-There are also other specialized types of databases, such as spatial databases, which are used to store and analyze geographical data, and time-series databases, which are used to store and analyze data collected over time.
+Other specialized types of databases exist, such as spatial databases, which store and analyze geographical data, and time-series databases, which store and analyze data collected over time.

 Relational and Non-Relational Databases

-Relational databases are a type of database that stores data in the form of tables, with rows representing individual records and columns representing the attributes of those records.
-These databases are based on the relational model Edgar F. Codd developed in the 1970s.
+Relational databases store data in tables, with rows representing individual records and columns representing their attributes.
+They are based on Edgar F. Codd's relational model, which was developed in the 1970s.

-Non-relational databases, also known as NoSQL databases, are a type of database that does not use the relational model.
+Non-relational databases, also known as NoSQL databases, do not use the relational model.
 Instead, they use a variety of data storage models, including key-value stores, document stores, column stores, and graph stores.

 DBMS Schemas